 More recently, Western sanctions imposed on Iran over its nuclear programme have indirectly driven up the cost of drugs and treatment in the country.
 The sanctions have limited regular supplies to hospitals and pharmacies, which in turn has helped black market pharmaceutical peddlers to flourish across the country.
 In Iran's slumping economy, the cost of certain imported medicines and supplies has almost doubled.
-Although the sanctions do not block medicine and humanitarian supplies, damage from the sanctions will continue to be felt in almost every level of Iranian healthcare.
+Although the sanctions do not block medicine and humanitarian supplies, the impact of the sanctions was felt in almost every level of Iranian healthcare.